Tuesday, August 18, 2026

 The Dutch are at the training center of the NWSL’s KC Current.
 The Argentines went to Sporting KC’s training center.
 Algeria chose the University of Kansas, about a 45-minute drive from downtown in Lawrence, Kansas.
 Kramer says she got a call that England wanted to go outside FIFA’s official list to stay in Kansas City.
 The team is based at Swope Soccer Village, a facility owned by the city and managed by Sporting KC.

-The Current have been on a building boom, and team owner Chris Long told Front Office Sports the team got involved in the World Cup bidding process early in its own construction process.
+The Current have been on a building boom, and team owner Chris Long tells Front Office Sports the team got involved in the World Cup bidding process early in its own construction process.
 He says the team toured FIFA shortly after breaking ground on the training facility, and sent stadium renderings to FIFA and Concacaf to let them know what would be coming.
-He said about a dozen teams toured the facility for a base camp, and with the Netherlands coming, the team spent $52 million to build another new facility and 2,000-seat stadium next door that the NWSL squad can use to train while the Dutch are in town.
+About a dozen teams toured the facility for a base camp, he says, and with the Netherlands coming, the team spent $52 million to build another facility and 2,000-seat stadium next door so that the NWSL squad can use it to train while the Dutch are in town.

 “There’s no question that the Netherlands selecting it is a huge validation in what we’re doing,” Long says.
 “I think when you add in all the intangibles, they more than offset the hard cost of it, which on its own wouldn’t make sense.”